Canonical URLs: A Beginner's Guide to Canonical Tags

 Shopify

-Shopify automatically handles canonical tags for product pages, collections, and blog posts.
+Generally, don’t worry too much about canonicals if you use Shopify—the platform automatically manages canonical tags for product pages, collections, and blog posts.

-This built-in system works well for most setups.
-Like if:
+This built-in system works well for most setups, such as when:

 • Your products have variants (like different colors or sizes)